cloudinary/product-customization-sample-app/react-mew-sample/README.md

 2. Set up an **upload preset**:
 Upload presets enable you to centrally define a set of asset upload options instead of specifying them in each upload call.
-The upload preset is used for unsigned uploads when using the upload widget.
-To read more on Upload Presets, see the [following](https://cloudinary.com/documentation/upload_presets).
+The upload preset is used for unsigned uploads when using the upload widget. see the [following](https://cloudinary.com/documentation/upload_presets).
     * Log into your [Management Console](https://cloudinary.com/console) and select **Settings > Upload** and then scroll to the **Upload presets** section.